manticoresoftware/manticoresearch/manual/Updating_documents/UPDATE.md

 Updates using HTTP protocol are performed via the `/update` endpoint.
 Syntax is similar to the [/insert endpoint](Adding_documents_to_an_index/Adding_documents_to_a_real-time_index.md), but this time the `doc` property is mandatory.

-The server will respond with a JSON object stating if the operation was successfull or not.
+The server will respond with a JSON object stating if the operation was successful or not.

 <!-- example JSON update -->